 Whether you feel intimidated by the idea of painting a room, or you have personally painted every home you’ve ever lived in, your skills are only as good as your painting supplies.
 When it comes to painting, using high-quality paint supplies is the secret to achieving high quality results.
 We like to say they’re the real MVP of a flawless paint job.
 So once you settle on the perfect paint color, it’s time to stock up on the right paint supplies to guarantee an expert finish, no matter your level of experience.

-To make the process as easy as possible, we’ve put together the ultimate paint supplies checklist below, covering the essential supplies you need to paint a room (plus our expert tips to help you along).
-And if you want to save time and money, definitely go with a curated Clare Paint Kit, which offers all the painting essentials you need in one set, so you’re literally ready to roll.
+To make the process as easy as possible, we’ve put together the ultimate paint supplies list below, covering the essential supplies you need to paint a room (plus our expert tips to help you along).
+And if you want to save time and money, definitely go with a pre-bundled paint supplies kit, which offers all the painting essentials you need in one convenient set, so you’re literally ready to roll.

 1. Painter’s Tape: For Crisp Clean Lines